Open-Box/filebot/Readme.md

 You have to configure the mime-type of the executable file, let's say `text/x-php`, you can configure an *action* to delete the evil file.
 The action actually is a bash function that performs a series of task against the file.

-As you can imagine after the action is performed some things will happen: you can configure los files ad email notifications.
+As you can imagine after the action is performed some things will happen: you can configure log files ad email notifications.

 Everything is managed thoutght the configuration file, here's an example:
 <pre>